Stress Free Zone

 Stress manifests in many ways.
 In the body, stress can be experienced as tight muscles, headaches, increased heart rate, and heat.
 In the mind, stress can be experienced as racing thoughts, worrying, sadness, irritability, even anger.

 SFZ mindfulness services teach skills for working with the mind/body system in ways that not only help us feel better in the moment but also help increase awareness of mental habits that keep us locked into reactive, unhelpful behaviors.
 With increased awareness we can begin to break those habits and experience some freedom from them.

 The research-supported benefits of a regular mindfulness practice extend beyond stress reduction and include:

-· Ability to cope with pain–physical pain and mental pain
+- Ability to cope with pain–physical and mental

 Interested in recent mindfulness research?
 Mindfulness Research Monthly compiles emerging research in a monthly newsletter.